Redfin (NASDAQ:RDFN) Upgraded to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Redfin (NASDAQ:RDFN) from a hold rating to a buy rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
-They currently have $80.00 price objective on the stock.
+Redfin (NASDAQ:RDFN) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Thursday, Zacks.com reports.
+The firm currently has a $73.00 target price on the stock.
+Zacks Investment Research‘s target price indicates a potential upside of 28.16% from the company’s previous close.

 According to Zacks, “Redfin Corporation is engaged in providing residential real estate search and brokerage services.
 The Company provides an online real estate marketplace and provides real estate services, such as assisting individuals to purchase or sell their residential property.
 It also provides title and settlement services and originate mortgages.
 Redfin Corporation is headquartered in Seattle, Washington. “

-RDFN has been the topic of a number of other reports.
-Wedbush upped their price objective on Redfin from $59.00 to $86.00 and gave the company an outperform rating in a report on Wednesday, January 6th.
-Oppenheimer reiterated a hold rating on shares of Redfin in a report on Thursday, February 25th.
-Truist upped their price objective on Redfin from $84.00 to $102.00 in a report on Tuesday, February 23rd.
-Needham & Company LLC assumed coverage on Redfin in a report on Monday, April 26th.
-They issued a hold rating on the stock.
-Finally, The Goldman Sachs Group upgraded Redfin from a sell rating to a neutral rating and upped their price objective for the company from $41.00 to $78.00 in a report on Friday, February 5th.
-Two analysts have rated the stock with a sell rating, ten have given a hold rating and six have issued a buy rating to the stock.
-Redfin presently has a consensus rating of Hold and a consensus price target of $60.69.
+RDFN has been the topic of several other research reports.
+DA Davidson raised their price target on Redfin from $70.00 to $92.00 and gave the company a “neutral” rating in a report on Wednesday, March 3rd.
+BTIG Research cut Redfin from a “buy” rating to a “neutral” rating in a report on Tuesday, January 12th.
+Evercore ISI initiated coverage on Redfin in a report on Tuesday, April 13th.
+They issued an “in-line” rating and a $75.00 price target on the stock.
+Truist raised their price target on Redfin from $84.00 to $102.00 in a report on Tuesday, February 23rd.
+Finally, Piper Sandler raised their price target on Redfin from $73.00 to $99.00 and gave the company an “overweight” rating in a report on Wednesday, March 3rd.
+Two equities research analysts have rated the stock with a sell rating, ten have given a hold rating and six have given a buy rating to the stock.
+Redfin presently has an average rating of “Hold” and a consensus target price of $58.69.

-Redfin (NASDAQ:RDFN) last issued its earnings results on Tuesday, February 23rd.
-The company reported $0.11 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.04 by $0.07.
-The business had revenue of $244.52 million for the quarter, compared to analysts’ expectations of $233.11 million.
-Redfin had a negative return on equity of 11.80% and a negative net margin of 4.61%.
-As a group, research analysts forecast that Redfin will post -0.35 earnings per share for the current fiscal year.
+Redfin (NASDAQ:RDFN) last released its quarterly earnings results on Wednesday, May 5th.
+The company reported ($0.37) earnings per share for the quarter, missing the consensus estimate of ($0.33) by ($0.04).
+Redfin had a negative net margin of 4.61% and a negative return on equity of 11.80%.
+As a group, research analysts predict that Redfin will post -0.35 earnings per share for the current year.

-In related news, insider Adam Wiener sold 6,500 shares of the company’s stock in a transaction on Tuesday, March 16th.
-The stock was sold at an average price of $75.43, for a total transaction of $490,295.00.
-Following the completion of the sale, the insider now owns 297,072 shares in the company, valued at $22,408,140.96.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, CEO Glenn Kelman sold 30,000 shares of Redfin stock in a transaction dated Wednesday, March 31st.
-The stock was sold at an average price of $66.39, for a total value of $1,991,700.00.
-Following the completion of the sale, the chief executive officer now owns 1,569,293 shares in the company, valued at $104,185,362.27.
+In other news, insider Adam Wiener sold 6,500 shares of Redfin stock in a transaction that occurred on Tuesday, March 16th.
+The stock was sold at an average price of $75.43, for a total value of $490,295.00.
+Following the sale, the insider now directly owns 297,072 shares in the company, valued at approximately $22,408,140.96.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, CFO Christopher John Nielsen sold 4,500 shares of Redfin stock in a transaction that occurred on Wednesday, May 5th.
+The stock was sold at an average price of $66.23, for a total value of $298,035.00.
+Following the completion of the sale, the chief financial officer now owns 24,237 shares in the company, valued at $1,605,216.51.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 64,350 shares of company stock valued at $4,340,988.
-8.20% of the stock is owned by insiders.
+Over the last 90 days, insiders have sold 82,850 shares of company stock worth $5,577,443.
+8.20% of the stock is owned by corporate insiders.

-Institutional investors have recently bought and sold shares of the company.
-Trustcore Financial Services LLC increased its holdings in Redfin by 62.5% in the first quarter.
-Trustcore Financial Services LLC now owns 650 shares of the company’s stock valued at $43,000 after buying an additional 250 shares in the last quarter.
-Virginia Retirement Systems ET AL acquired a new stake in Redfin during the first quarter worth approximately $659,000.
-Wealthcare Advisory Partners LLC acquired a new stake in Redfin during the first quarter worth approximately $34,000.
-JustInvest LLC boosted its position in Redfin by 33.0% during the first quarter.
-JustInvest LLC now owns 4,843 shares of the company’s stock worth $322,000 after acquiring an additional 1,201 shares during the last quarter.
-Finally, Clarius Group LLC boosted its position in Redfin by 8.9% during the first quarter.
-Clarius Group LLC now owns 41,234 shares of the company’s stock worth $2,746,000 after acquiring an additional 3,365 shares during the last quarter.
-83.82% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the company.
+Wealthcare Advisory Partners LLC bought a new stake in shares of Redfin in the 1st quarter worth approximately $34,000.
+Sowell Financial Services LLC grew its position in shares of Redfin by 211.1% in the 1st quarter.
+Sowell Financial Services LLC now owns 532 shares of the company’s stock worth $28,000 after buying an additional 361 shares during the last quarter.
+Trustcore Financial Services LLC grew its position in shares of Redfin by 62.5% in the 1st quarter.
+Trustcore Financial Services LLC now owns 650 shares of the company’s stock worth $43,000 after buying an additional 250 shares during the last quarter.
+Orion Capital Management LLC bought a new stake in shares of Redfin in the 4th quarter worth approximately $48,000.
+Finally, HHM Wealth Advisors LLC purchased a new position in shares of Redfin in the 1st quarter valued at approximately $47,000.
+Hedge funds and other institutional investors own 83.82% of the company’s stock.

 Redfin Corporation operates as a residential real estate brokerage company in the United States and Canada.
 The company operates an online real estate marketplace and provides real estate services, including assisting individuals in the purchase or sell of home.
 It also provides title and settlement services; originates and sells mortgages; and buys and sells homes.